ClusterCockpit/cc-backend/docs/dev-authentication.md

 })
 ```

-For non API routes a JWT token can be used to initiate an authenticated user
+A JWT token can be used to initiate an authenticated user
 session.
 This can either happen by calling the login route with a token
-provided in a header or query URL or via the `Auth()` method on first access
-to a secured URL via a special cookie containing the JWT token.
+provided in a header or via a special cookie containing the JWT token.
 For API routes the access is authenticated on every request using the JWT token
 and no session is initiated.